maptiler/maptiler-geocoding-control/README.md

 - `errorMessage`: `string` - Override the default error message.
 Default `"Searching failed"`.
 - `trackProximity`: `boolean` - If true, the geocoder proximity will automatically update based on the map view.
 Default `true`.
 - `minLength`: `number` - Minimum number of characters to enter before results are shown.
 Default `2`.
-- `bbox`: `number` - A bounding box argument: this is a bounding box given as an array in the format [minX, minY, maxX, maxY].
+- `bbox`: `[number, number, number, number]` - A bounding box argument: this is a bounding box given as an array in the format [minX, minY, maxX, maxY].
 Search results will be limited to the bounding box.
 - `limit`: `number` - Maximum number of results to show.
 Default `5`.
 - `language`: `string` - Specify the language to use for response text and query result weighting.
 Options are IETF language tags comprised of a mandatory ISO 639-1 language code and optionally one or more IETF subtags for country or script.
 More than one value can also be specified, separated by commas.
 Defaults to the browser's language settings.
 - `showResultsWhileTyping`: `boolean` - If `false`, indicates that search will only occur on enter key press.
 If `true`, indicates that the Geocoder will search on the input box being updated above the minLength option.
 Default `false`.